 Streaming Yoga Class Drop In = $10

-Same rates $10 drop in/ $108 month unlimited.
 Avoid transaction fees with direct payment to @SamanthaEiblingYoga – please note the date(s) of class(es) you are attending for drop-in payments.
-I check Venmo and Eventbrite several times prior to each class.
+I check Venmo several times prior to each class and will email you a link up to 15 minutes before the start of class.

 Please fill out this liability waiver and emergency contact form prior to your first session.